 Once accepted, the manuscript is sent for production, and page proofs are generated.
 This process usually takes about three weeks.
 The proofs will be sent to you for you to review.
-We ask that you complete your review within 48 hours so as to not delay posting your paper online.
-Later on, it will be incorporated into an issue of Neurocritical Care.
+We ask that you complete your review within 2 business days in order avoid delay posting your paper online.
+Later, it will be incorporated into an issue of Neurocritical Care.